fabiovitalba/PCP-Water-Boiler-Controller/README.md

 ### 3.3.
 Light settings
 _In order to tune these settings, listen to the Arduino on the Serial Port (default is 9600).
 Open the Serial Plotter, then continue._
 - `MIN_LIGHT_VALUE`: Place the water boiler in the position you want to use it and close the water boiler lid.
-Read the value for `LightValue` and set the constant `MIN_LIGHT_VALUE` to this value.
-(Rounding the value a little is fine.)
+Read the value for `SensorLightValue` and set the constant `MIN_LIGHT_VALUE` to this value.
+It is a good idea to add 10-20 to the constant's value to account for slight lighting variations.
 - `MAX_LIGHT_VALUE`: Place the water boiler in the position you want to use it and open the water boiler lid completely.
-Read the value for `LightValue` and set the constant `MIN_LIGHT_VALUE` to this value.
-(Rounding the value a little is fine.)
+Read the value for `SensorLightValue` and set the constant `MAX_LIGHT_VALUE` to this value.
+(Rounding the value down a little is fine.)

 ## 4. Usage
 The Water Boiler Controller emits the following values on the Serial Port (default 9600):
 - **AbsoluteRotationValue**: Provides a value between `-127` and `127` to indicate the absolute rotation position for the rotary potentiometer.
 - **RelativeRotationValue**: Provides a value between `-MAX_REL_ROTATION_VALUE` and `MAX_REL_ROTATION_VALUE` relative to the starting position of the controller.
-- **SwitchValue**: Provides a value between `0` and something between `600` and `700`.
+- **SwitchValue**: Provides a value between `0` and `1`.
 Anything that is above `SWITCH_TRIGGER_VALUE` activates the internal LED and should be counted as triggered/active.
 - **LightValue**: Provides a value between `0` and `255`.
 The higher the value, the more light is entering the water boiler.

+Sample output: `SensorAbsoluteRotationValue:473.00,AbsoluteRotationValue:-31,RelativeRotationValue:0,SwitchValue:0,SensorLightValue:519.00,LightValue:0`

 ## 5. Support
 For issues feel free to contact me on fvitalba@unibz.it, or by opening an Issue on the Repository.